* U.S.-Germany bond yield spread widens to 202 bps

-The gap between U.S. 10-year yields and Germany - the benchmark for the euro zone - widened to 202 basis points, closer to a six-month high of 204 bps hit last week.
+The gap between 10-year bond yields in the U.S. and Germany - the benchmark for the euro zone - briefly widened to 202 basis points, close to a six-month high of 204 bps hit last week.

 U.S. Treasury yields have fallen sharply this week on speculation on the next Federal Reserve chair and on concerns over an investigation into alleged Russian efforts to affect the 2016 presidential election.

-The yield on Germany's 10-year Bund edged higher to 0.37 percent.
-Most other high-grade euro zone bond yields were also a touch higher.
+In the euro area, Germany's 10-year Bund yield edged higher to 0.37 percent.
+Most other high-grade euro zone bond yields were 1-2 basis points higher on the day.

 The rally in southern European government debt showed no sign of abating: the yield on Italy's 10-year borrowing costs dropped below 1.80 percent for the first time since January.

 "I expect benchmark yields to move higher in the coming days as data keeps the Fed on track for a December hike," ING strategist Martin van Vliet said.

 "Though most people think the ECB meeting is the driver in Europe, U.S. Treasuries are having spillover effects on the Bund market," he said.

 (Reporting by Abhinav Ramnarayan; Editing by Alison Williams)